Fifty migrants dead in sweltering Texas truck, more hospitalized | Law-Order

 Fifty migrants dead in sweltering Texas truck, more hospitalized

-The death toll from a human trafficking incident on Monday in which migrants suffered under extreme Texas heat inside a truck rose to 50, U.S. and Mexican officials said on Tuesday, in one of the most fatal incidents of human smuggling along the U.S.-Mexico border in recent history.
+The worker found the trailer doors partially opened, looked inside and found a number of dead bodies.
+It appeared that the migrants had recently crossed the U.S.-Mexico border and were picked up by the truck to be taken to where they would work, said a Mexican official and two of the U.S. officials.

-The death toll from a human trafficking incident on Monday in which migrants suffered under extreme Texas heat inside a truck rose to 50, U.S. and Mexican officials said on Tuesday, in one of the most fatal incidents of human smuggling along the U.S.-Mexico border in recent history.
-The migrants died inside a tractor-trailer in San Antonio, Texas, where temperatures swelled to a high of 103 degrees Fahrenheit (39.4 degrees Celsius).
+At least 50 migrants died after being stuck inside a sweltering semi-trailer in San Antonio, U.S. and Mexican officials said on Tuesday, in one of the deadliest human trafficking incidents in recent history.
+The migrants were discovered dead inside the truck's trailer on the outskirts of the Texas city on Monday, where temperatures swelled to a high of 103 Fahrenheit (39.4 Celsius).

-Local authorities responded on Monday afternoon to a remote area in the city's southern outskirts and found the truck parked next to railroad tracks.
+Authorities responded to a remote area in the south part of the city and found the truck parked next to railroad tracks.
 Bodies were strewn over a couple of blocks after it is believed that the back door of the trailer was opened, a local law enforcement official told Reuters on Tuesday.
 Local and U.S. authorities said there were no signs of water and no visible working air conditioning inside the truck.

 "It's unspeakable," San Antonio Mayor Ron Nirenberg said on MSNBC, noting that his community depends on migrants while there is a labor shortage.
 "It's a tragedy beyond explanation."
-U.S. President Joe Biden in a statement on Tuesday called the incident "horrifying and heartbreaking."
+U.S. President Joe Biden said in a Tuesday statement that the incident was "horrifying and heartbreaking."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)